Purple-Magic/haml-docker/README.md

 docker pull kalashnikovisme/haml-docker
 ```

-Mount your project at `/app` in the image and let Rubocop run wild:

-`docker run kalashnikovisme/haml-docker YOUR_HAML_FILE.haml`
+And then `docker run kalashnikovisme/haml-docker YOUR_HAML_FILE.haml`

 ## Build and push your own image